Level set-based inverse homogenisation of three-dimensional piezoelectric materials: Results and discussion

-Suppose we now consider maximising the Reuss bulk modulus for large values of the constraint on $\bar{d}_h$ (see top left of Fig.~\ref{fig:BReuss-dh}).
+Suppose we now consider maximising the Reuss bulk modulus for large values of the constraint on $\bar{d}_h$ (see top left of Figure~\ref{fig:BReuss-dh}).
 When compared to the results in the upper left corner of Figure \ref{fig:BVoigt-dh}, we see that this objective produces more complex geometric features with robust members in the poling direction.
 This is particularly advantageous as these optimised microstructures are much stiffer in the poling direction than their maximum Voigt bulk modulus counterparts while also producing an enhanced hydrostatic strain coefficient.
-To the authors knowledge, this is the largest obtained hydrostatic strain coefficient value in the three-dimensional piezoelectric microstructure optimisation literature.
-It should be noted that further increase of the hydrostatic strain coefficient in problems optimised for the Voigt bulk modulus require higher mesh resolution to account for fine-scale features.
-This is evidenced by the top left optimised microstructure in Figure \ref{fig:BVoigt-dh} in which joints at the top and bottom of the microstructure are connected by weak material owing to the diffused boundary.
+To the knowledge of the authors, this is the largest obtained hydrostatic strain coefficient value in the three-dimensional piezoelectric microstructure optimisation literature.